SSEH1102 Applied Anatomy and Athletic Performance

 - Students are able to (1) understand the role of various physical capacities that combine to provide an advantage (or otherwise) for the competitive athlete; (2) understand and apply intervention strategies to modify these capacities; (3) examine and utilise the measurement techniques used to collect objective data in applied anatomy; and (4) replicate the process of athlete profiling through the use of data collected over the semester and comparing these to normative data obtained via literature searches.

-- Typically this unit is assessed in the following ways: (1) applied anatomy theory examination; (2) assignment; and (3) a tennis practical test.
+- Indicative assessments in this unit are as follows: (1) applied anatomy theory examination; (2) assignment; and (3) a tennis practical test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.